nylestroke/nylestroke/README.md

 ## Information
 - 🔭 I’m currently working on Watching Movie App
-- 🌱 I’m currently learning JavaScript & JQuery
+- 🌱 I’m currently learning C#
 - 📫 How to reach me: [nylestroke.me](https://nylestroke.me) (you can write to me using contact form below the website)

 ## Connect with me